pietro-foini/ISI-WFP/project/Data Sources/Shape Files/README.md

 # Shape-Files

-This folder contains the shape files (the shapefile format is a geospatial vector data format for geographic information system (GIS) software) of the following countries (saved into corresponding folders):
+This folder contains the shapefiles (the shapefile format is a geospatial vector data format for geographic information system (GIS) software) of the following countries (saved into corresponding folders):

 - Yemen;
 - Nigeria;